 Editorial & Neutrality Standards

-These controls operate alongside our Classification Methodology and are implemented by the Industry Classification Review Team, which establishes requirements for evidence handling, conflict resolution, documentation, and change control.
+These standards operate alongside our Classification Methodology and are implemented by the Industry Classification Review Team, which defines expectations for evidence handling, conflict resolution, documentation, and change control.

 Editorial Independence

-- No pay-to-influence: We do not sell, accept, or allow paid placement to alter a classification, hierarchy, benchmark, or editorial conclusion.
+- No pay-to-influence: SICCODE.com does not sell, accept, or allow paid placement to alter a classification, hierarchy, benchmark, or editorial conclusion.

 - Segregated responsibilities: Commercial teams do not participate in classification, evidence review, or editorial decisions.

-- Source-first approach: Primary and authoritative sources are prioritized; interpretive decisions are linked to documented evidence in internal lineage.
+- Source-first approach: Primary and authoritative sources are prioritized, and interpretive decisions are tied to documented evidence in internal lineage records.

-- Institutional authorship: Pages are published under SICCODE.com or role-based authorship, not individual opinion.
+- Institutional authorship: Pages are published under SICCODE.com or role-based authorship rather than personal opinion.

 Neutrality & Evidence Standards

-Classifications and datasets reflect documented business activity, not external preference or commercial interest.
-When uncertainty exists, analysts document assumptions and escalate cases requiring senior review.
+Classifications and datasets reflect documented business activity, not branding, marketing language, or customer preference.
+When uncertainty exists, analysts document assumptions and escalate cases that require senior review.

-The application of these neutrality controls has been independently referenced in academic and professional work.
-See independent publications citing this reference for examples of external research use.
+The application of these neutrality controls has also been referenced in independent academic and professional work.
+See Citations & Academic Recognition for examples of external research use.

-- Evidence-driven decisions: Activity, not branding or marketing language, determines classification.
+- Evidence-driven decisions: business activity, not promotional framing, determines classification.

-- Consistency rules: Similar companies presenting equivalent evidence are classified consistently across sectors.
+- Consistency rules: comparable companies presenting equivalent evidence should be classified consistently across sectors.

-- Interpretive transparency: When a rule or exception is applied, rationale is logged in the lineage record.
+- Interpretive transparency: when a rule, assumption, or exception is applied, the rationale is logged in the lineage record.

 Conflict-of-Interest Controls

-- Mandatory recusal: Analysts with conflicts do not participate in related classification or verification tasks.
+- Mandatory recusal: analysts with relevant conflicts do not participate in affected classification or verification tasks.

-- Oversight: Senior reviewers monitor recurring engagements and potential conflicts.
+- Oversight: senior reviewers monitor recurring engagements and potential conflicts that could affect neutrality.

 Quality, Review & Audit Standards

-- Audit trails: Evidence summaries, timestamps, and change context are maintained in our lineage system.
+- Audit trails: evidence summaries, timestamps, and change context are maintained in the lineage system.

-- Scheduled reviews: Core hierarchies are reviewed at least annually; extended datasets follow a quarterly cycle.
+- Scheduled reviews: core hierarchies are reviewed at least annually, while extended datasets follow a quarterly cycle.

 Corrections, Amendments & Clarifications